tomas-fryza/vhdl-course/labs/01-gates/README.md

 ## Preparation tasks (done before the lab at home)

-1. If you don't have any, create your account on [GitHub](https://github.com/signup?source=login).
+1. If you don't have any, create a free account on [GitHub](https://github.com/signup?source=login).
 2. If you don't have Google or Facebook account, register your account on [EDA Playground](https://www.edaplayground.com/login).
 3. For future synchronization of local folders with GitHub, download and install [git](https://git-scm.com/).
+Git is free, open source, and available on Windows, Mac, and Linux platforms.
+Window users will also need to use the Git Bash application (installed automatically with git) for command line operations.

 <a name="part1"></a>